THE 2017 JUDGES

 A Singapore native, Kuek pursued his undergraduate studies at Peking University.
 He later obtained post-graduate degrees from Harvard University and INSEAD.

-Lionel Zetter is an author on lobbying and public affairs.
+Lionel Zetter is an authority on lobbying and public affairs.
 He is a vice president of PublicAffairsAsia, a director of the Enterprise Forum, and a member of the Executive Board of the Chartered Institute of Public Relations.
 Based in London, he is former president of the CIPR, a former Chairman of the Government Affairs Group, and is currently a consultant and adviser to a wide variety of PA and PR related bodies.
 He is a graduate of the University of Sussex.